frattaro/digital-usd/index.md

 ---

-## VIII. 🏛️ Multi-Currency Expansion
+## VII. 🏛️ Multi-Currency Expansion

-This protocol is designed to support additional tokens and issuers over time.
+This protocol is designed to support multiple currencies beyond digital USD, including both corporate and sovereign tokens.
+Each token is issued by a token authority responsible for supply and policy, while swap functionality and liquidity are provided by independent, fee-incentivized nodes.

 ### 1. Token Authorities
-- Each token is governed by a token authority responsible for its minting and redemption rules.
+- A token authority is responsible for minting and redeeming its own currency.
-- Example: Corporate tokens (WMT, SBX), government tokens (USD, MXN), or synthetic tokens backed by assets.
+- Authorities are not required to operate validator nodes or provide swap liquidity.
+- Examples include: the Federal Reserve (USD), Walmart (WMT), or third-party synthetic issuers.

-### 2. Policy Interoperability
+### 2. Currency Swap Infrastructure
-- Competing currencies act as policy checks on one another via swap incentives.
-- No central authority governs the system as a whole — token authorities compete for utility and adoption.
+- Swaps are routed through USD by default (e.g., `WMT → USD → SBX`).
+- Each swap involves one or more liquidity providers holding real balances in both tokens.
+- These providers stake funds and earn swap fees proportional to usage.
+- Unpopular or new tokens may lack sufficient liquidity to support swaps.

-### 3. FX Behavior Without "Foreignness"
+### 3. Liquidity Dynamics
-- While not all tokens are international, the behavior of currency swaps resembles foreign exchange (FX).
-- Swap pricing, slippage, and volatility emerge through routing design and staking incentives.
+- Only the Fed can mint USD; all USD liquidity must be staked by holders.
+- Swap failure is possible when no liquidity path exists, which is surfaced to users at transaction time.
+- Stakers are naturally incentivized to support tokens with high demand or frequent swaps.

+### 4. Monetary Competition
+- Swap patterns create natural pressure on token policies.
+- Well-governed currencies will be easier to trade and more useful, while poorly managed tokens will face liquidity scarcity.

 ---

-## IX. 💵 Physical Cash Integration
+## VIII. 💵 Physical Cash Integration

 ### 1. Tamper-Evident Tear-Open QR Code Cash